JusTAnoThErD3v/Slice-MC-Launcher/README.md

 https://docs.python.org/3/using/unix.html

-## Installing SliceMC
+## Installing SliceMC (LEGACY DOES NOT HAVE SHA CHECK SUMS BUT IS LESS LIKELY TO BREAK)

 For the official latest full build download the "Slice.tar.gz" from the releases page:

 https://github.com/JusTAnoThErD3v/Slice-MC-Launcher/releases/download/pre-alpha/Slice.tar.gz

+## INSTALLING SLICE LITE (LATEST)
-For the in development single file universal download use the Slice light file (Slice.pyz) from the realese page:
+For the in development single file universal download use the Slice lite file (Slice.pyz) from the realese page:

 https://github.com/JusTAnoThErD3v/Slice-MC-Launcher/releases/download/pre-alpha-light/Slice.pyz